JPReding/FantasyFootball/_posts/2019-09-05-week-1-preview.md

 ## Developing Story Lines
 ---

-Acticipation building, everyone is perfect on the season.
+Acticipation has been building, everyone is perfect on the season.

 Who will jump out this week with the high score?
 How will the new league members fair?

 Football is back!
 Let's go!!